|

 millions of people demonstrated in the streets and the government

-where the church and the believers openly express their position
+where the church and the believers openly expressed their position

 on a subject.
 They generally don't : see ethical